mike-weiner/display-event-locations-tec/README.md

 ### I have activated the plugin, but the tooltip still looks the same.
 Why does the tooltip not list the event's location and/or address?

-First, make sure that the plugin 'Display Event Locations for The Events Calendar' is installed and activated.
+First, make sure that the plugin 'Display Event Location for The Events Calendar' is installed and activated.
 To check this, click on the `Plugins` option from the left-hand administration sidebar in Wordpress.
-Once the page loads, make sure "Display Event Locations for The Events Calendar" is activated.
+Once the page loads, make sure "Display Event Location for The Events Calendar" is activated.

 If the plugin is active and the changes to the tooltip are still not present, try updating an existing event or creating a new test event.
 Save and publish the event.
 Then, take a peak at your calendar on the front-end of your website.
 The changes to the tooltip should now be reflected!